fennel-ai/client/docs/pages/architecture/privacy-security.md

 The code or data never leave your cloud which eliminates many privacy/compliance vulnurabilities.

+Fennel uses PrivateLink for creating endpoints - as a result, the endpoints aren't visible to the public internet outside of your VPC.

 While Fennel's control plane runs outside of your VPC, it only has access to logs and telemetry information.